jpmens/mosquitto-auth-plug/README.md

 SELECT topic FROM acl WHERE (username = $1) AND rw >= $2
 ```

-Mosquitto configuration for the `postgres` back-end:
+Sample Mosquitto configuration for the `postgres` back-end:

 ```
 auth_plugin /home/jpm/mosquitto-auth-plug/auth-plug.so